-- 1. Enhance and increase educational and training opportunities by integrating advanced digital technology and adult education practices to the delivery of engineering extension courses and programs. - 2.
+- 1. Enhance and increase educational and training opportunities with advanced digital technology and adult education best practices for the delivery of engineering extension courses and programs. - 2.
 Partner with other state, national and international organizations to deliver needed extension services.